 Dr Poppy Edwards is a registered psychologist who approaches psychotherapy with openness, empathy and compassion.
 Through the development of a respectful and trusting relationship, clients are supported to address problems affecting their wellbeing and quality of life in a comfortable therapeutic space.
 Her work in private practice is enhanced by her experience of undertaking assessment and intervention with marginalised, vulnerable and at-risk young people and adults in the treatment of complex trauma, emotional instability, self-harm, substance use and behavioural problems.
 Poppy utilises a diverse range of therapeutic frameworks and techniques including Smart Therapy, Cognitive Behavioural Therapy, Narrative Therapy and Mindfulness.
 Drawing upon her training and years of practice, Poppy is able to provide a therapeutic experience specific to a client’s needs.
 She believes in the transformative potential of the therapeutic process and through exploration and guidance, assists clients to locate new directions, solutions to problems and take a more fulfilling path in life

-Consults on: Tuesday and Wednesday evenings and Saturday’s.
+Consults on: Wednesday evenings and Saturday’s.

 Glynnis Robinson, Clinical Psychologist